theoberton/3.14xl-backend/explore/README.md

-Backend for pixel explore functionality
+Simple backend for pixel explore functionality

+Create .env.
+Create data folder for mapping volumes in order to run mongodb use docker-compose.yml

-To run application use command `yarn dev`
+Run application use command `yarn dev`